dreamcatcher-tech/napps/generator/PROJECT_MAP_INSTRUCTIONS.md

 - Add a short rationale note (`ℹ`) beneath each item.
 - Skip low-level internal files that aren’t architecturally important.
 - Exclude `PROJECT_MAP.md` from its own map.
+- Exclude `vendor-docs` details deeper than just the file name, as the details are not within our control, being vendor supplied..

 **Structure Example:**